BennyTheDev/pipe-wallet/README.md

 ## Usage

 Enter the document root of the PIPE wallet and proceed with the following commands.
-You might need to wait for the wallet to fully index before it returns results:
+You might need to wait for the wallet to fully index before it returns results.

+If running on testnet or signet, you need to add the "testnet" argument at the end of each command.
+This is very important, especially upon initial and continuous indexing.

 ```
 Create a new wallet with name <walletname>